 It’s easier sometimes to be selfish instead of gracious.
-You see the slow checker in the grocery store line as a five-minute interruption to your day rather than somebody who might be struggling to keep his job, somebody who just got the worst news of his life a few minutes earlier.
+You see the slow cashier in the grocery store line as a five-minute interruption to your day rather than somebody who might be struggling to keep his job, somebody who just got the worst news of his life a few minutes before.

-You see the one in your family who’s struggling right now as a drain on you rather than seeing her hopelessness over a desperate situation.
-You see the person who cut you off on the freeway as the physical embodiment of Satan instead of just a jerk who is in need of God’s love.
+You see someone in your family who’s struggling as a drain on you rather than seeing her hopelessness over a desperate situation.
+You see the person who cut you off on the freeway as a villain instead of someone in need of God’s love.

-We are all jerks in need of God’s love.
+We’re all in need of God’s love.
 That’s why Jesus Christ came into this world.
 And to show people grace is to remember what God has done for us.
 The ultimate way God shows us grace is by forgiveness.
-And the ultimate way he asks us to show grace to other people is by forgiving them.
+And the ultimate way he asks us to show grace to others is also by forgiving them.

-Clara Barton, who founded the American Red Cross, was reminded by a friend of an especially cruel thing that somebody had done to her years before.
-Barton acted like she didn’t remember it, and the friend asked, “Don’t you remember?”
+There’s a story about a woman named Clara Barton, who founded the American Red Cross.
+A friend reminded her of a particularly cruel thing somebody had done to her years before.
+The friend asked, “Don’t you remember?”
 Her famous reply was, “No, I distinctly remember forgetting it.”